At a glance

 - Used as a mail coach by the Nowlands in northern New South Wales

 - Ideal for rough dirt roads in the Australian outback

 Mail coach turned movie star

 Coaches played an important part in Australia's transport and communication history.

-The coach may have been made by the Cobb & Co coachworks at their Charleville or Bathurst factory, but it is hard to be sure, especially given the prevalence of local coach-builders who proliferated in the latter part of the nineteenth century.
+The coach may have been made by the Cobb & Co. coachworks at their Charleville or Bathurst factory, but it is hard to be sure, especially given the prevalence of local coach-builders who proliferated in the latter part of the 19th century.